 Penn State strongly recommends that applications for freshman admission be submitted by November 30 of the student's senior year of high school.
 Applications will be accepted after that date, but as admission criteria rise throughout the academic year, it may become more difficult to gain acceptance to your first choice academic college or campus location.
 Additionally, applying by November 30 provides full scholarship consideration and access to an early financial aid estimate.
 Penn State does not employ an early decision program in its admission process.

 Students who apply to Penn State Beaver as their first-choice campus should expect to receive an admissions decision in about four weeks or less.
 International applications may take significantly longer.

 How to Apply

 - Review your MyPennState checklist for prompts to ensure all required supporting materials have been received.
-These may include: official final high school transcript, GED, college transcript, or DD 214, as well as SAT or ACT scores, if applicable.
-These may be mailed or faxed to our Admissions office.
+These may include official final high school transcript, GED, college transcript, or DD 214, as well as SAT or ACT scores, if applicable.
+Your supporting materials may be mailed or faxed to our Admissions office.
 Once all materials have been received, your application will be considered complete.

 - After receiving your offer of admission, pay the $230 registration fee.
 Students planning to live on campus should also pay the $100 housing fee and complete the online housing contract.

 - Congratulations!
 You’re officially a Penn Stater.
 Check your email regularly for information about taking the ALEKS assessment and New Student Orientation.